pierregillon/Watson.Api/README.md

 - Hide unimportant words in a fact, replaced by [...]

 # Todo list
-- Rework ReportSuspiciousFact command properties names
-- When fact is beeing reported throw error if wording is spread over multiple non dom text element (p, li, ...).
-Use XPath for this.
 - Move to https
 - Add token authentification
 - Trace api call with elasticsearch